Naturally Daily

 Vetiver oil is generally used as a powerful insect repellent.
 But it can also treat some inflammatory problems like a wasp sting.

 A study shows the oil is rich in anti-inflammatory, antioxidant, antibacterial, and anti-aging properties.
-That’s why the oil is used in the cosmetic industries.
+That’s why oil is used in the cosmetic industry.
 [6]

 Due to its antibacterial components, vetiver oil may also prevent further infections due to a wasp sting.